ZenSecurity/waspc_project/README.rst

 Launch
 ^^^^^^
-You can now run your instance with help of supervisord:
+Now you can run your instance with help of supervisord:

 .. code-block:: bash

     $(venv) supervisord -c supervisord.conf

-Now you need to setup your nginx.
+Further, you need to setup your nginx config.
 Basic example you can see in ``waspc.nginx.conf``.